Khmelinskii-Lab/nick_lesion_repair_SGA_screen/Readme.md

 Article title: "Genetic requirements for repair of lesions caused by single genomic ribonucleotides in S phase"

-Contributing authors: Mr Matthias Tonn , Dr Vanessa Kellner , Dr Jia Jun Fung , Dr Arianna Lockhart , Olga Vydzhak , Thomas Juretschke , Dr Stefanie Möckel , Professor Petra Beli , Dr Anton Khmelinskii , Professor Brian Luke
+Authors: Natalie Schindler*,#, Matthias Tonn*, Vanessa Kellner, Jia Jun Fung, Arianna Lockhart, Olga Vydzhak, Thomas Juretschke, Stefanie Möckel, Petra Beli, Anton Khmelinskii, Brian Luke#
+(*these authors contributed equally, # corresponding authors)

 ## Information

-This repository contains the data and analysis performed for the SGA screen conducted for the article named above.
+This repository contains the data and analysis performed for the SGA screen conducted in the article named above.

-The "docs" folder contains all necessary data that is needed to run the R markdown file used to perform the analysis of the SGA screen carried out.
+The "docs" folder contains all the data needed to run the R markdown file used to perform the analysis of the SGA screen.
 The R markdown file needs to be in the same folder as all .rda and .jpg files.

 The code was built on R version 3.5.0 (2018-04-23).